GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 Pub/Sub topic so that data uploaded to any of these buckets could get automatically loaded to BigQuery by a single deployment of the Cloud Function.

+## Ordering Guarantees
+It is possible to configure the Cloud Function to apply incrementals in order if this is crucial to your data integrity.
+This naturally comes with a performance penalty as for a given table we cannot parallelize ingestion of batches.
+The ordering behavior and options are described in detail in [ORDERING.md](ORDERING.md)

 ## Backfill
 There are some cases where you may have data already copied to GCS according to the naming convention / with success files before the Object Change